 On 21st February 2023, EWURA granted EACOP Ltd a construction permit to construct the pipeline in Tanzania.

-China Petroleum Pipeline Engineering Company Ltd (CPP), was contracted to construct the Pipeline and Above the Ground Installations (AGI) in Uganda and Tanzania.
-CPP undertook a pre-construction survey of the whole EACOP route and AGI locations in March and April 2022.
+China Petroleum Pipeline Engineering Company Ltd (CPP), was contracted to construct the Pipeline and Above the Ground Installations (AGI) in Uganda and Tanzania during April 2023.
+CPP has since completed Early Civil Works at several of the Pump Stations, Pressure Reduction Stations and Main Camp and Pipe Yards in both countries.

 In Uganda, the EACOP will traverse ten (10) Districts, namely Hoima, Kikuube, Kakumiro, Kyankwanzi, Mubende, Gomba, Sembabule, Lwengo, Kyotera and Rakai, for a total distance of two hundred ninety-six (296) kilometres.
 The thirty (30) meter -wide corridor stretching for two hundred, ninety-six (296) km, with the land required for the four (4) camps and two (2) pump stations, will take up two thousand seven hundred forty (2,740) acres of land and affect three thousand six hundred forty-eight (3,648) people – the Project Affected Persons (PAPs).
 One hundred ninety-one (191) PAPs are primary residents who have opted for resettlement houses.

-The overall compensation of PAPs as of 31st January 2023 was two thousand, four hundred, sixty-eight (2,468) out of three thousand, five hundred, ten (3,510) PAPs on the Right of Way representing 70% of the total number of PAPs eligible for compensation.
-In addition, a total of two thousand, seven hundred, fifty-seven (2,757) out of out of three thousand, five hundred, ten (3, 510) PAPs signed their Compensation Agreements representing 78.5%.
+The overall compensation of PAPs as of February 2025 was three thousand five hundred and twelve (3,512) out of three thousand, six hundred sixty (3,660) PAPs on the Right of Way in Uganda representing 96% of the total number of PAPs eligible for compensation.
 The Petroleum Authority of Uganda is monitoring the land acquisition activities to ensure that the process is fair and transparent.

 In Tanzania, the EACOP project will traverse twenty-three (23) Districts, namely, Missenyi, Bukoba, Muleba, Biharamulo, Chato, Geita, Mbogwe, Bukombe, Kahama, Nzega, Igunga, Iramba, Mkalama, Singida, Kondoa, Chemba, Hanang, Kiteto, Kilindi, Handeni, Korogwe, Muheza, and Tanga, and cover a distance of one thousand one hundred forty-seven (1,147) kilometres.
 The thirty (30) metre-wide corridor running for one thousand, one hundred, forty-seven (1,147) km, plus the land-take of the four (4) pump stations, two (2) pressure reduction stations, the marine storage terminal, the twelve (12) camps and the thermal insulation facility will take up ten thousand eighty-one (10,081) acres.
 This will affect a total of nine thousand five hundred thirteen (9,513) people – the PAPs.